 When they start getting crazy, it’s your clue that they’ve lost interest.
 Move on, don’t try to make it an obedience thing where they have to “play the right way.”

 You and I know this is the same as dry pasta and ice cube trays… but toddlers?

-They think it’s totally new, different and fun!
+They think it’s totally a totally new toy!
 Capitalize on this my friends.

-Beading was a favorite activity around age 2.5-4 years old.
+Beading became a favorite activity around age 2.5-4 years old for our kids.